 Enjoy a number of walks through the beautiful mountainous regions of Southern China, home to many of China’s 56 ethnic minority groups, who over recent generations have been marginalised into these remote lands.
 This unique journey involves a series of treks (between 6 and 7 hours per day) through this fascinating region whose cultures are fast disappearing under the wheels of China’s economic juggernaut.
-Spring is the best time to visit the region as the water-filled rice terraces resemble glistening mirrors and much of the Yunnan’s spectacular flora is in full bloom.
+Autumn is a wonderful time to visit the region as the water-filled rice terraces resemble glistening mirrors and the warm, dry weather with clear skies is conducive to great walking amidst these spectacular landscapes.

 The journey begins in the landlocked rural backwaters of China’s Guizhou province, which has been isolated throughout history and is still largely un-spoilt and unaffected by Chinese modernisation.
 In a region nicknamed Kingdom of the Clouds, dominated by a mountain plateau, pass though areas where few but anthropologists and photographers have been before.